 Its possibly best to invest in real estate in the winter as close to the new year as possible.
 The local real estate market may be affected by changes in the weather and seasonal activities.
 Spring and summer are great times to show buyers the area and homes as the weather is warmer.

-Experienced investors, however, will know that buying a property in winter at auction, fixing it up and flipping it in the spring and summer is optimal, and will be attending these winter auctions.
+Experienced investors know that buying a property in winter at auction, fixing it up and flipping it in the spring and summer is optimal, and will be attending these winter auctions.
 Competing buyers tend to put their house hunting activities on hold during the holidays, creating an opportunity for motivated real estate investors.
 It can be a good tactic to attend auctions during winter holiday season to flip the house in the summer.

 Foreclosure Auctions in the Spring

-The second best time during the year to purchase investment property is at the start of spring.
+The second best time during the year to purchase a foreclosed investment property is at the start of spring.
 The market will start to pick up as the weather improves with supply rising along with demand.
 There could be more properties to choose from, and home inspections will be easier to accomplish.

 Fair weather will also make it easier to pinpoint problematic structural and cosmetic issues for rehab.
 This also a great time to flip a house because families will start looking for new school districts and address changes.